xbrize/brize_auth/README.md

 A minimalistic and async authentication library.

-Still a WIP, not production ready.
+Still a Work In Progress.
+Is now in a usable state, but not for production.
 Roadmap at bottom.

 ## Setup